beekley/plunder/README.md

 ## TODO

+* Write rules.
+* Come up with title.
 * Complete one full set of cards.
-* Write documentation.
 * Set up pipline to Tabletop Simulator.
-* Come up with title.
 * Create a first "release" zip.